olvaffe/olv-notes/graphics/mesa/radv.md

     - more
   - `EmitLoadParameters` describes the limitations of the load instruction
     - `callback` is a function that emits the load instruction
+      - `align` is the alignment of the effective load addr with all things considered
     - `byte_align_loads` is true if the load instruction requires dword-aligned addr for dword+ loads
       - eg, when reading 4 bytes from offset 1, the load instruction will read